minnojs/minno-time/src/js/extensions/iat/README.md

 The second argument to `IAT.setCategory` is the instructions object.

 `media`: Controls the content of the instruction block.
-It accepts a regular PIP media object [YBYB: ADD LINK TO HELP ABOUT THAT OBJECT].
+It accepts a regular PIP [media object](/documentation.markdown#media).

 `css`: Controls the CSS for the instruction block.
 Accepts a jQuery CSS object.